Break-even/Documentation/git.md

 Use multiple labels to signify urgency, e.g `bug` & `urgent`,  `feature` & `soon`, or `question` & `later`.

+When working on an issue, name the branch according to the issue id.
+E.g. `issue14-bugfix-duplicate-data`, `issue8-feature-sorting-by-company-name`

 ## Treat the master branch with care

 No work in progress commits should be pushed on the master branch.